Updated: Oct 30, 2021

 "Fail early.
 Fail often.
 But always fail forward."
 John Maxwell

-This simply means that when you learn through the process of failing or making mistakes, then you will "fail forward" and your mistakes bring you closer to success.
+This simply means that when you learn through the process of failing or making mistakes, then you will "fail forward" as you learn to "fail successfully" as mistakes are necessary.
 A growth mindset focuses on the learning and not the outcome.

 8. Faith and Connections